vgiurgiu/docsy-duplicate/content/en/docs/RemoteScope API/api-authentication.md

 4. Copy the code and paste it in your terminal.
 5. Hit Enter.

-Check your inbox of the address connected to your RemoteScope account and see your message!
+Check the inbox of the email address connected to your RemoteScope account to see your photo!